All Episodes

 In fact, the country flourished in our early days without government being involved in this at all.

-He said, How do we do it?
+He said, how do we do it?

 We solved our problems ourselves.

-People helped each other through churches, and it remember welfare state and create a bunch of dependency, and he gave an example, and he was talking about how people used to not be an urban country at all.
+People helped each other through churches and it welfare state and create a bunch of dependency.

-It was people lived tens, maybe hundreds of miles apart.
+People lived tens, maybe hundreds of miles apart.

 Communities were hundreds of miles apart.

-And he gave an example, he says, suppose a farmer one day fell out of his tree and broke his leg and and could and couldn't do the harvest.
+He says, suppose a farmer one day fell out of his tree and broke his leg and couldn't do the harvest.

 Well, his friends and families gathered together and they went out and did the harvest for the guy.